CulturesSupports/CulturesSupports/README.md

 media and dont committing transperancy

-   - We dont comming with the special friends knowing you and plays good guy
+   - We dont comming with the special friends knowing you and plays good guy for setting you into work hours
-   - We dont applause youre a friend running around a got a skill
+    - We dont applause youre a friend running around a got a skill of photographing secrets things around organisation

    - we dont setting up scams for spionage on private life
    - your phone cam releases maybe to mutch photos in uncarefull categories